Ribelio/P2-2-RSA/README.md

 # CSPRNG Flask API

-This Flask API provides cryptographically secure pseudorandom number generation (CSPRNG) through a simple HTTP interface.
+Instruction for our API documentation, this Flask API provides cryptographically secure pseudorandom number generation (CSPRNG) through a simple HTTP interface.
 The API generates random numbers using OS-specific CSPRNG mechanisms and can be easily extended or integrated into various applications.
+The project can also be run in Java with either `RSA\GUI.java` or `CSPRNG\RNGUI.java`.

 ## Table of Contents